sa-tre/satre-specification/docs/source/pillars/computing_technology.md

     A TRE may allow user to paste text into a workspace.
   - Recommended
 * - A TRE could restrict data access from researchers entirely and provide an interface for submitting code.
-  - For example, you might use a system where users submit jobs which run over the data and return results without allowing direct data acces.
+  - For example, you might use a system where users submit jobs that run over the data and return results without allowing direct data access.
   - Optional
 ```